senzhaocode/FuSViz_docs/docs/FAQ.md

 __4. If I am only interested in copy number aberrations (CNAs), how could I make a filtration on SVs.__

 - In general, CNAs show unusual amplifications and deletions of genomic regions in a chromosome.
 They represent intra-chromosome events and are in fact a subset of total SVs, which are tagged as **DUP** and **DEL** in the input format of FuSViz.
 Such an analysis is provided by clicking the button `Load and refresh DNA SV Track in seg` in Linear plot module.
-In addition, it can be done by using `SV_type` Select DropDown to control the type of SVs for a customized analysis.
+In addition, it can be done by using `SV_type` Select box to control the type of SVs for a customized analysis.

 __5. Can it be possible to utilize FuSViz for analysis of a single sample and ‘tumor-normal’ pairwise samples?__

-- Users could utilize `name` or `Sample` in Select DropDown to focus on their interested samples.
-Moreover, a few functionalities are provided to enhance the single sample analysis by allowing import of read alignment file in **linear module** (e.g. SV quality control; see **Appendix** section) and make a fusion plot including read converage of partner genes in **two-way module** in a CLI way.
+- Users could utilize `name` or `Sample` in Select box to focus on their interested samples.
+Moreover, a few functionalities are provided to enhance the single sample analysis by allowing import of read alignment file in **linear module** (e.g. SV quality control in **Appendix** section) and make a fusion plot including read converage of partner genes in **two-way module** under a CLI mode.
 However, FuSViz is not designed for a comparison analysis between "tumor" and "normal" pairs except for exploring genetic differences in read alignments.

 __6. Is it possible for FuSViz to analyze SV calls from Non-human organisms?__